What is Revenue in Economics Class 11 Notes

 Therefore, AR = P

-Marginal Revenue (MR) refers to the additional revenue generated from selling an additional unit of output.
+Marginal Revenue (MR) refers to the additional revenue generated from the sale if a additional unit of output.
 It is the change in TR from one more unit of commodity.

 MRn = TRn – TRn-1